-Existing Cumulative 2040 Land Use Bay Area Regional Average Bay Area Regional Average minus 15% TAZ 176 Bay Area Regional Average Bay Area Regional Average minus 15% TAZ 176 Households (Residential) 17.2 14.6 5.5 16.1 13.7 5.0
+Existing Cumulative 2040 Land Use Bay Area Regional Average Bay Area Regional Average minus 15% TAZ 157 Bay Area Regional Average Bay Area Regional Average minus 15% TAZ 157 Households (Residential) 17.2 14.6 6.4 16.1 13.7 5.6 Employment (Retail) 14.9 12.6 9.3 14.6 12.4 9.5

 A project would have a significant effect on the environment if it would cause substantial additional VMT.
 The State Office of Planning and Research's (OPR) Revised Proposal on Updates to the CEQA Guidelines on Evaluating Transportation Impacts in CEQA ("proposed transportation impact guidelines") recommends screening criteria to identify types, characteristics, or locations of projects that would not result in significant impacts to VMT.
 If a project meets one of the three screening criteria provided (Map-Based Screening, Small Projects, and Proximity to Transit Stations), then it is presumed that VMT impacts would be less than significant for the project and a detailed VMT analysis is not required.
-Map-Based Screening is used to determine if a project site is located within a TAZ that exhibits low levels of VMT; Small Projects are projects that would generate fewer than 100 vehicle trips per day; and the Proximity to Transit Stations criterion includes projects that are within a half mile of an existing major transit stop, have a floor area ratio of greater than or equal to 0.75, vehicle parking that is less than or equal to that required or allowed by the Planning Code without conditional use authorization, and are consistent with the applicable Sustainable Communities Strategy.
+Map-Based Screening is used to determine if a project site is located within a transportation analysis zone that